Hemorrhagic Stroke in Emergency Medicine Medication

 Diazepam (Diastat, Diazemuls, Valium)

-Diazepam is used to control active seizures by modulating the postsynaptic effects of gamma-aminobutyric acid type A (GABA-A) transmission, resulting in an increase in presynaptic inhibition.
-It appears to act on part of the limbic system, the thalamus, and hypothalamus, to induce a calming effect, as well as acts as an effective adjunct for the relief of skeletal muscle spasm caused by upper motor neuron disorders.
+Diazepam controls active seizures by modulating the postsynaptic effects of gamma-aminobutyric acid type A (GABA-A) transmission, resulting in an increase in presynaptic inhibition.
+It appears to act on part of the limbic system, the thalamus, and hypothalamus, to induce a calming effect.
+It also acts as an effective adjunct for the relief of skeletal muscle spasm caused by upper motor neuron disorders.

 Diazepam should be augmented by longer-acting anticonvulsants, such as phenytoin or phenobarbital, because it rapidly distributes to other body fat stores.